Have the Chinese warships off Australia’s coast broken any laws?

 UNSW Canberra’s maritime security expert, Douglas Guilfoyle, explores where international law and military behaviour overlap.

-On Thursday 20 February it was announced that three Chinese warships had been operating in Australia’s 200-nautical-mile Exclusive Economic Zone (EEZ) off the east coast, for a week, opens in a new window.
+On Thursday 20 February it was announced that three Chinese warships had been operating in Australia’s 200-nautical-mile Exclusive Economic Zone (EEZ) off the east coast, for a week.

-On the following Friday and Saturday, opens in a new window, on the high seas outside the Australian EEZ, the vessels conducted unannounced live-fire exercises in the Tasman Sea some 340 nautical miles from Sydney.
+On the following Friday and Saturday, on the high seas outside the Australian EEZ, the vessels conducted unannounced live-fire exercises in the Tasman Sea some 340 nautical miles from Sydney.

-Australia learned of the exercises from warnings given by the warships, opens in a new window to aircraft in the region and criticised the lack of notice.
+Australia learned of the exercises from warnings given by the warships to aircraft in the region and criticised the lack of notice.
 Australia would normally give 12-24 hours’ notice of such exercises.
-New Zealand, opens in a new window would have preferred 24-48 hours’ notice.
+New Zealand would have preferred 24-48 hours’ notice.

 Yet both countries have accepted that these activities did not breach international law.
-Similarly, Australia did not protest the missions of Chinese ‘spy ships’ off our coasts in 2023, opens in a new window and 2024, opens in a new window.
+Similarly, Australia did not protest the missions of Chinese ‘spy ships’ off our coasts in 2023 and 2024.

 What has China said about such activities in the past?